How Social Commerce Works: The Social Psychology of Social Shopping

 How it Works: We have a natural inclination to emulate and agree with people we like, admire or find attractive, partly because it builds social bonds and trust (saying yes is a form of social grooming – the human equivalent to animals picking fleas from each other), and partly because it’s part of impression management, managing our image and identity by association.

 The Classic Experiment: Nixon/Kennedy Debate (1960).
 Radio listeners and television viewers were asked to rate the performance of two presidential candidates in a live broadcast debate.
 Radio listeners rated Nixon’s performance higher, but television viewers did the opposite – overwhelmingly handing the debate to Kennedy.
 The difference?
-Kennedy came across visually more likeable, more attractive and fresh-faced.
-Nixon, on the other hand was looking haggard (just coming from a hospital visit), unshaven and sweaty.
-(Also of note; research showing physical attractiveness (closely linked to liking) influences things as wide ranging as our salary and our likelihood to be found guilty in court (less attractive people twice as likely to be found guilty)).
+Kennedy came across visually more likable, more attractive and fresh-faced.
+Nixon, on the other hand, was looking haggard (just coming from a hospital visit), unshaven and sweaty.
+(Also of note; research showing physical attractiveness (closely linked to liking) influences things as wide-ranging as our salary and our likelihood to be found guilty in court (less attractive people twice as likely to be found guilty)).

-Classic Marketing Application: Network marketing (Tupperware parties), likeable user-imagery in ads aspiration or similarity, selling with sex.
+Classic Marketing Application: Network marketing (Tupperware parties), likable user-imagery in ads aspiration or similarity, selling with sex.

 Social Commerce Application: Social shopping tools that use liking to stimulate heuristic-thinking shopping decisions include: